St Baglan’s Church, Llanfaglan

 Courtesy of the RCAHMW and its Coflein website

 Evidence of a late-prehistoric settlement here was uncovered in the dry summer of 2005.
 Aerial surveys by the Royal Commission on the Ancient and Historic Monuments of Wales showed lines where barley had ripened at a different rate because ditches were dug there in prehistoric times to create enclosures.
 One line corresponds with the original boundary of the church cemetery (later enlarged).
-Some enclosures radiate from the churchyard.
+Other lines appear like ripples spreading from the churchyard.

-Two stones carved with crosses in the 13th or early 14th century form the top and sill of an opening in the north porch (which was built much later).
+Two stones carved with crosses in the 13th or early 14th century form the top and sill of an opening in the porch.
 They may have been gravestones.
-The sill also features a carving of a boat with raised bow and stern, possibly added after the stone became the sill.
+The sill also features a carving of a boat with raised bow and stern, possibly added once a mariner’s gravestone.

-The church is dedicated to St Baglan, who is thought to have lived in the 6th century.
-He became abbot of Ynys Enlli (Bardsey island).
+The church is dedicated to St Baglan ap Dingad, who is thought to have lived in the 6th century.
+He became abbot of Ynys Enlli (Bardsey island), and was earlier at Llancarfan, Glamorgan.

 The church fell out of use after places of worship were built in more convenient locations.
 There was only one Sunday service per year here by the early 20th century.
 Volunteers from the Friends of Friendless Churches now maintain the building.